 For orphans.
-In the first ten years, the focus of AVSI and FHM's work was to create reception centers for orphaned children, with the involvement of families willing to welcome them into their homes.
+In the first ten years, the focus of AVSI and FHM's work was to create reception centers for orphan children, with the involvement of families willing to welcome them into their homes.

 For dropout youth, young and teenage mothers.
-Drop-out rate at school is still high in Sierra Leone, especially for women.
-For this reason, AVSI and its partners FHM and SMHC are guaranteeing vocational courses and career guidance to youth and teenage mothers.
-The “IMAGES: Improving MAnaGement of CSOs in Education Sector” project, funded by the European Union, involves 195 youth to make them more independent and fully aware of their potentials.
+Drop-out rate is still high in Sierra Leone, especially for women.
+Thanks to the project “IMAGES: Improving MAnaGement of CSOs in Education Sector”, funded by the European Union AVSI and its partners FHM and SMHC provides vocational courses and career guidance to 195 youth and teenage mothers.

 To improve job readiness of youth.
 Sierra Leone is a developing country with a lot of potential.
-Youth Employment and Entrepreneurship Program (YEEP) implemented by Lattanzio KIBS in collaboration with AVSI and Fondazione Giacomo Brodolini, is thus designing new vocational courses within the most important Technical and Vocational Training Centre (TVET) in the country.
+Youth Employment and Entrepreneurship Program (YEEP) implemented by Lattanzio KIBS in collaboration with AVSI and Fondazione Giacomo Brodolini, is designing new vocational courses with the most important Technical and Vocational Training Centre (TVET) in the country.
 In particular, 2400 youth will improve their skills in fish-farming and aquaculture, tourism and construction sectors.
-The professional figure of counselors will be established to link courses within the job market.
+The professional figure of counselors will be established to link courses with the job market.

 AVSI Sierra Leone